antihosting/setcapserv/README.md

 ### Usage

+The special string `%1` is using as command expression and would be replaced by actual watching file.

-In order to start daemon you need to run
+In order to start daemon you need to run:

 ```
 ./trd -c "echo %1" -c "echo %1" watch_file_path